Tom Brady No. 2? Patriots QB Trails Hillary Clinton On Very Important List

-Tom Brady isn’t used to being No.2, but that’s the world we woke up to Friday.
+Tom Brady isn’t used to being No. 2, but that’s the world we woke up to Friday.

 The New England Patriots quarterback, who has won five Super Bowl titles and arguably is the greatest signal-caller in NFL history, came in second place for the first time since the New York Giants defeated the Patriots in Super Bowl XLVI.